Article written by

 The best marijuana strain ultimately depends on your personal health goals and any medical conditions you seek to treat.
 Some marijuana strains are better at treating anxiety, while others may help people with chronic pain.

-Medical marijuana comes in countless flavors, aromas, psychoactive effects, and therapeutic benefits.
+Medical marijuana has numerous flavors, aromas, psychoactive effects, and therapeutic benefits.
 The best way to discover which strain works for you is to experiment with Sativas, indicas, and hybrids with different CBD:THC ratios and terpenes.
 The strains that become your favorite are the best strains for you!
-And you may end up having other favorites for different times of the day.
+And you may have other favorites for different times of the day.

 Frequently Asked Questions